onzfonz/comp227/src/content/1/en/part1a.md

 ### Do not render objects

 Consider an application that prints the names and ages of some of our friends on the screen.
-Imagine this is code that you wrote:
+Imagine this is the code that you wrote:

 ```js
 const App = () => {